-Join Ben Long for an in-depth discussion in this video HDR, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video HDR, part of Nikon D5100 Essential Training.

 As we've discussed, your eye can see a much wider dynamic range than your camera…can.
 That is, it can see a much wider range of dark to light.…So if, for example, I'm standing at the bottom of this canyon, my eye can see…all of the shadowy details at the bottom and all of the bright details at the…top and everything in between.…Your camera though cannot see that whole range.…It can only capture either the bright stuff at the top or the dark stuff at the bottom.…There's a process called High Dynamic Range photography, or HDR, that allows you…to shoot multiple images of the same scene, each exposed a little bit differently…and then combine them into a finished image with a wider dynamic range.…